Vintage magnifying glass resting on the page of an opened book

 Full Court Press as a revenue, commercial, and business growth advisory

 Full Court Press describes itself using all three terms deliberately.
-The firm operates as a revenue growth advisory, a commercial growth advisory, and a business growth advisory, because the work it does with clients in Singapore and across Asia Pacific spans all three dimensions.
+The firm operates as a revenue growth advisory, a commercial growth advisory, and a business growth advisory, because the work it does with clients spans all three dimensions.
+Analysis and case perspectives across all three dimensions are published in the FCP Insights library.

-The starting point is always diagnostic.
-What is the visible constraint?
+Those services start diagnostic-first.
+What is the visible issue?
 What does the data show?
 Where does the root cause actually sit?
 Is this a revenue problem, a commercial architecture problem, a positioning problem, a market selection problem, or something structural in the operating model?
 The answer determines the scope of the engagement, not the other way around.

 From that diagnostic foundation, FCP works across go-to-market strategy, sales process design, offer architecture, channel structure, pipeline management, and the measurement systems that allow growth to be tracked and sustained.
 For companies entering new markets, that work includes the market readiness assessment that should precede any commitment of sales resources.
-For companies with existing commercial operations, it includes the constraint identification that reveals where the growth system is leaking, and the structural redesign that stops the leak.
+For companies with existing commercial operations, it includes the issue diagnosis that reveals where the growth system is leaking, and the structural redesign that stops the leak.
+The commercial frameworks that structure this diagnostic work are described in full at FCP Frameworks.

 The term "growth engine" is used at FCP to describe the integrated outcome: a commercial system that generates consistent, repeatable revenue without depending on exceptional individual effort or favourable market conditions.
 Building that engine, regardless of what advisory label is attached to the work, is what the firm does.

-The FCP GTM Scorecard assesses your commercial architecture across six dimensions, identifying where the real growth constraint is before you commit resources to solving the wrong problem.
+The FCP Go-to-Market Diagnostic™ assesses your commercial architecture across six dimensions, identifying where the real growth issue is before you commit resources to solving the wrong problem.
 Takes twelve minutes.
 Results are immediate.

 Questions